ActivemindTechnology/gg-platform/clusters/README.md

 ## dev-test Cluster

-The dev-test cluster will not contain any real user data.
+The dev-test cluster will not contain any connections to real user data.
 Masked data may be used for testing.

-## stage-prod Cluster
+## staging Cluster

-The stage-prod cluster will contain real user data.
-Staging will be a mirror of production.
+## production Cluster